 There were 24 critical scene stimuli, comprising 12 pairs of highly similar scene images (pairmates).
 Each pair belonged to a distinct outdoor scene category: apple orchards, arches, barns, canyons, castles, cities, gazebos, lighthouses, ponds, roller coasters, vineyards, and waterfalls.
 The two scene pairmates from each category were handpicked to have high levels of perceptual similarity.
-Scenes were sourced from the internet and included several of the categories used in Favila et al. 2016.
-We validated the perceptual similarity of our similar scenes by running the images through three convolutional neural network models (alexnet, vgg16, and resnet50) that approximate high-level visual cortex (Yamins et al., 2014; Eickenberg et al., 2017; Lindsay, 2020) and were pretrained to classify scenes.
-We used late-layer activations from these models to compute scene similarity matrices for our stimulus set.
+We validated perceptual similarity by running the scenes through three convolutional neural network models (alexnet, vgg16, and resnet50) that approximate high-level visual cortex (Yamins et al., 2014; Eickenberg et al., 2017; Lindsay, 2020) and were pretrained to classify scenes.
+We used late layer activations from these models to compute scene similarity matrices of our stimulus set.
 Pairmate similarity distributions were higher than and non-overlapping with non-pairmate similarity distributions in all models, validating our pairmate similarity structure.
 Beyond these critical scenes, an additional 56 outdoor scenes were used as novel images in the fMRI task only.
-These scenes were hand-selected to have low perceptual similarity with the scene pair stimuli and with each other.
+These scenes were hand selected to have low perceptual similarity with the scene pair stimuli and with each other.
 Throughout the experiment, scenes were displayed in the center of the screen and were sized to be 15 x 15 degrees of visual angle.
 Participants never saw any two scenes presented simultaneously for comparison.